- Search The Registry

 *Lucky Dube was born on this date in 1964.
 He was a Black South African reggae musician.

-Lucky Philip Dube was born in Ermelo, then in the Eastern Transvaal, now Mpumalanga.
+Lucky Philip Dube was born in Ermelo, then in the Eastern Transvaal, now Mpumalanga, South Africa.
 His parents separated before his birth and he was raised by his mother, Sarah.
 She named him Lucky because she considered his birth fortunate after a number of failed pregnancies.
 Along with his two siblings, Thandi and Patrick, Dube spent much of his childhood with his grandmother, while his mother relocated to work.

 Dube worked as a gardener but, realizing that he wasn't earning enough to feed his family, he began to attend school.
 There he joined a choir and, with some friends, formed his first musical ensemble, called The Skyway Band.
 While at school he discovered the Rastafari movement.
 At 18 Dube joined his cousin's band, The Love Brothers, playing Zulu pop music known as mbaqanga.
 The band signed with Teal Record Company, (Teal was later incorporated into Gallo Record Company).
 While Dube was still attending classes, the band recorded material in Johannesburg during his school breaks.